Integrity and ethics

 Research integrity notices

-International Committee of Medical Journal Editors recommendations updated
+International Committee of Medical Journal Editors recommendations update

-The Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (updated December 2021) were developed by the ICMJE “to review best practice and ethical standards in the conduct and reporting of research…, and to help authors, editors, and others involved in peer review and biomedical publishing create and distribute accurate, clear, reproducible, unbiased medical journal articles.”
+The Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (updated May 2023) were developed by the ICMJE “to review best practice and ethical standards in the conduct and reporting of research…, and to help authors, editors, and others involved in peer review and biomedical publishing create and distribute accurate, clear, reproducible, unbiased medical journal articles.”
 The updated recommendations may be found at www.icmje.org.
-The News & Editorials tab provides additional information.
+The News and Editorials tab provides additional information.

 Be available and approachable